sbmlteam/sbml-test-suite/trunk/test-suite/test-suite/README.txt

   | 2.
 Sample models                                              |
   | 3.
 History                                                    |
    `--------------------------------------------------------------'
-    Date of last update to this file: $Date$
+    Last update to this file: $Date::                          $

 ---------------